 - Adhere to our physical moving-in policies, including using our approved vendors.

 Many LCB Senior Living communities are now open for visits with family and friends, or will soon.
 Please call your Executive Director to confirm that visits are now permitted and for community-specific details or requirements.

 - answer our COVID-19 screening questionnaire before gaining entry to the community,

 - wear a face mask as they move through public areas (both indoor and outdoor) of the community.

-Our residents and families wanted to show their gratitude to our frontline associates.
-Watch our short video thanking our courageous healthcare heroes for their hard work & sacrifices!
+Our residents and families wanted to show their gratitude to our front line associates.
+Watch our short video thanking our LCB heroes for their hard work & sacrifice!

 Download our Comprehensive COVID-19 Guide for Seniors